 Mary Bea Sullivan – Mary’s son Brendan attends Auburn University and sold for a first summer in 2010

-At the beginning of the summer I was still uneasy about the long hours and driving.
+At the beginning of the summer I was still uneasy.
 Brendan’s living situation was great and his host family took wonderful care of him and his roommate.
 Brendan’s experience throughout the summer varied.
 Sometimes he would be “pumped up” and excited, other times, we could tell he was discouraged.
 He was well supported by his manager and bonded with the other students on the team.
 We tried to encourage as best we could from afar and avoid the temptation to over-advise.
 This was a great opportunity for us to trust Brendan and for him to learn to trust himself.

 We were struck by the maturity we heard from Brendan as the summer progressed.
 We noticed he was taking responsibility for his choices, saw the connection between his attitude and his experience of life, and focused on activity–understanding that the only he could control was his dedication to the plan, not how people would respond to him, i.e. buy or not buy.

-I am especially grateful to Aaron Schafer for his encouragement and mentoring of Brendan.
-Aaron is an excellent example for any young person who wishes to be successful–not just in business, but in life.
-We have a daughter who is a sophomore in college and she has committed to work in the Southwestern Internship too.
-There are unique concerns sending a daughter out into this kind of work, but I have found comfort in meeting some of the young women who have enjoyed their experience and done well.
+I am especially grateful to Southwestern Advantage for encouraging and mentoring Brendan.
+This program is an excellent opportunity for any young person who wishes to be successful–not just in business, but in life.
+We have a daughter who is a sophomore in college and she has committed to work with Southwestern Advantage, too.
+I have found comfort in meeting some of the young women who have also enjoyed their experience and done well.

-From my perspective as a mom, the income students earn working in the Southwestern Advantage Internship is secondary to the life lessons they learn.
+From my perspective as a once very-concerned mom, the income students earn working in the program is fantastic, but it’s still secondary to the life lessons they will gain.